aneldev/dyna-ts-module-boilerplate/readme.md

 Open http://localhost:8027/ address in any browser.

 _In this case there is no need to start additionally a builder as the other options, webpack takes care of it._

+You can use any web browser to test it.

 ### Debug on nodeJs with devTools (via node --inpector)